-Providing Preventive Care for Gum Disease
+Providing Preventive Care for Gum Disease in Bay Shore

 From the moment baby teeth start emerging in childhood, preventive dental care is essential for maintaining optimal oral and overall health.
 While we always recommend routine cleanings and examinations twice a year, things change when gum disease comes into play.
 Dr. Danny Joseph and his team encourage patients with red, swollen, or bleeding gums to contact our practice for detailed examinations and deep cleanings.
 We’ll help you achieve your best oral health once more.

 CALL US: 631-968-0302 REQUEST APPOINTMENT

 From the earliest signs of gingivitis to gum disease in its most advanced form, our periodontal team is dedicated to eliminating infection, decay, and discomfort from your smile with our preventive solutions.